andrew-welch/GW2Launcher-AutoIT-logins/README.md

 ## Prerequisites

-1. Install and set up [GW2Launcher](https://github.com/Healix/Gw2Launcher) for your accounts to the point that they can run when launched.
+1. Install and set up [GW2Launcher](https://github.com/Healix/Gw2Launcher) for your accounts to the point that they can run when launched (built on 24 September 2021 release).
-2. Install [AutoIT](https://www.autoitscript.com/site/) on your PC.
+2. Install [AutoIT](https://www.autoitscript.com/site/) on your PC (built on 3.3.14.5).
 3. Add the %accountname% variable to the window caption, as per below from the settings menu.

 ![](web-content/image-appconfig.png)